nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 ## Demand Paging

 As mentioned earlier, for a program to execute, it must first be loaded into main memory.
-However, when dealing with large programs, it’s not always necessary to load the entire program at once, only a portion currently needed.
+However, when dealing with large programs, it’s not always necessary to load the entire program at once, only the portion currently needed.
 Consider an open-world video game: while the entire map may be massive, the player only interacts with and views a small area at any given time, such as a 1 km² region around them.
 This is where demand paging comes into play.
 With demand paging, only the required pages of a program are loaded into memory on demand.